PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 ## PX4 Setup

-These instructions rely on PX4 code to support ROS2 that isn't yet in a release build (arrives in PX4 v1.14).
+These instructions rely on PX4 code to support ROS 2 that isn't yet in a release build (arrives in PX4 v1.14).
 You will therefore need to install a build off the current PX4-Autopilot `main` branch.

 Connect the Pixhawk to your laptop/desktop via the `USB` port and use QGroundControl to update the firmware to the "Master" version as described in [Firmware > Installing PX4 Master, Beta or Custom Firmware](../config/firmware.md#installing-px4-master-beta-or-custom-firmware).